QatarDebate

 QatarDebate, a member of Qatar Foundation and the National Debating Organisation for Qatar, is a civic engagement initiative which aims to develop and support the standard of open discussion and debate among students and youth in Qatar and the broader Arab world.

+The centre focuses on using debate as a language learning tool to teach critical thinking, communication, collaboration, creativity and civic awareness.
+They have launched programmes in different educational institutions.
+These include the University of Chicago and the Qatar Police College.

 History

 QatarDebate was established in 2008 under the direction of Moza bint Nasser, chairperson of Qatar Foundation, with support from the team behind the Doha Debates.

 QatarDebate's aim is to "shape the global citizens of today and the intellectual leaders of tomorrow in Qatar and the region" through the introduction of a variety of English and Arabic debate programs.